terranovaaleks/c-/README.md

 ## Git

 The course uses git version control system.
 Do not make any changes in this root directory.
-Do your changes in the subdirectories 01, 02, 03 etc. Learn to use git status, git add, git push and git pull.
-There are several tutorials on git, one of them for linux users is [here](http://www.tutorialspoint.com/git/git_quick_guide.htm)
+Do your changes in the subdirectories 01, 02, 03 etc. You need, at minimum, to use git status, git add, git commit, git push and git pull.

+If you are not familiar with git you may need to read up on git.
+There is KTH-specific guide (in swedish [here](https://www.kth.se/social/files/55f1b20ef276547bf8af78fc/git_draft.pdf).
+There are plenty of other resources on the internet on git, some can be found [here](https://help.github.com/articles/good-resources-for-learning-git-and-github/)
+A tutorial for linux users is [here](http://www.tutorialspoint.com/git/git_quick_guide.htm)

+If you have not done so already, [follow these steps to generate ssh-keys](https://help.github.com/articles/generating-an-ssh-key/) but use _gits-15.sys.kth.se_ instead of _github.com_ and perhaps do use ordinary copy/paste instead of _clip < ~/.ssh/id_rsa.pub_